 Mind your own business please!

-And that’s it, now you know how to ask mind your own business in Italian in all situations!
+And that’s the end of our lesson on how to ask mind your own business in Italian in all situations!

 ❤️ If you liked this lesson on how do you say mind your own business in Italian, consider sharing it with your social media friends who are also studying Italian.